robwent/cf7-form-auto-class/README.md

 # Contact Form 7 Auto Class
-When using HubSpot and other CRMs to track nativ eofrm submissions, the forms are identified by their class name.
+When using HubSpot and other CRMs to track native form submissions, the forms are identified by their class name.
 By default, all cf7 forms will show up as `".wpcf7-form, .init"`.

 There is an attribute that can be added to the shortcode used to embed the form `html_class="my-custom-class"`.